SlenderFox/GameEngine/README.md

 - stb_image.h ([Github](https://github.com/nothings/stb/blob/master/stb_image.h))
 - Assimp ([Github](https://github.com/assimp/assimp))

-I would like to have the libraries as a github dependancy but idk how to do that so this will suffice for now
+It might be better to have the libraries as a github dependancy but idk how to do that so this will suffice for now